imjp94/gd-yafsm-demo/README.md

         add_child(next_scene)
 ```

-*[Main.gd](Main.gd) free last previous scene & spawn next scene in "transited(from, to)" signal*
+*[Main.gd](Main.gd) free previous scene & spawn next scene in "transited(from, to)" signal*

 ### Cache Scene

-Cache a game level in runtime when player quit unfinished level, then restore it on next time
+Cache a unfinished game level, then restore it on next time

 ```gdscript
 func _on_AppState_transited(from, to):